Skip to content

 • Optimization: creating a declarative workflow opens up possibilities for static analysis and refactoring before execution.

-• Git-versionable workflows: while code can be versioned, changes in a dynamic workflow may not clearly correspond to changes in the executed workflow.
+• Version controlled execution: while code can be versioned, changes in a dynamic workflow may not clearly correspond to changes in the executed workflow.
 By defining a static workflow that is rendered from the dynamic or programmatic workflow, we maintain a precise and trackable history.

 • Debugging: a number of classes of workflow planning bugs will not appear until late in a simulation run that might take days or weeks.
 Having a declarative and static workflow definition document post-render provides enhanced possibilities for static analysis, helping to catch these issues before startup.